Trans-Canada Air Lines Flight 9: Accident

 Flight 9 departed Winnipeg at 08:58 in clear weather and climbed to a cruising altitude of 6,000 feet.
 While flying westbound at an airspeed of 189 knots and tracking the Green One airway the C-4 North Star crew reported their position over Regina, Saskatchewan at 09:52.
 This was the last radio transmission from Flight 9.
 Thomas Thorrat had taken off at 09:57 in a RCAF single engine trainer on a cross country flight, his ninth solo.
 After departing RCAF Station Moose Jaw 4.5 miles south of the town, Thorrat set his heading to 022 degrees and began climbing to his target altitude of 9,000 feet at 108 knots.

 At 10:02 as the Harvard reached 6,000 feet, it collided with the North Star at a combined speed of 261 knots over the northeastern section of Moose Jaw.
 The damaged North Star began descending like "a falling leaf" according to one witness.
 Some passengers were ejected from the airliner and fell amongst debris from the fractured aircraft.
 Approximately eight seconds after the collision, the C-4 North Star's forward fuselage fell on a home, demolishing it and creating an inferno while killing its single occupant.
 One of the Rolls-Royce Merlin engines was found in the back yard of the home set on fire, while another came to rest on the town's Main Street.

 The majority of the heavily damaged Harvard crashed onto a golf course.
 The pilot's body was found near the cockpit.

+Among the passengers aboard Flight 9 was Agar Rodney Adamson, a member of the House of Commons who died alongside his wife in the collision.